ScarWar/winston-fast-rabbitmq/README.md

 # Tests

-To run tests on this module, make sure that the modules for the tests are installed
+To run tests on this module, make sure the modules for the tests are installed

 ```
-	npm install winston-rabbitmq --dev
+	npm install @scarwar/winston-rabbitmq --dev
 ```

 Then run: